MicrosoftDocs/fabric-docs/docs/get-started/workspaces.md

 ## Current workspace

-After you select and open to a workspace, this workspace becomes your current workspace.
+After you select and open a workspace, this workspace becomes your current workspace.
 You can quickly navigate to it from anywhere by selecting the workspace icon from left nav pane.

 ![Screenshot of current workspace in left nav pane.](media/workspaces/current-workspace-icon-left-nav.png)

+## Workspace features

+Header: Contains the workspace title and brief description, and links for creating deployment pipelines and apps, managing workspace access, and opening the workspace settings pane.
+Toolbar: Contains tools for adding folders and items, uploading files, searching and filtering, and switching views.
+Main view

 ## Workspace settings